 Orchids are beautiful, exotic indoor plants that add elegance to any room.
 Feeding orchid plants is essential for vibrant foliage and blooms.
-When orchids are healthy, they will produce, big, beautiful, and bountiful blooms.
-Follow these parameters when fertilizing orchids for best results.
+When orchids are healthy, they will produce big, beautiful, and bountiful blooms.
+Follow these parameters when fertilizing orchids for the best results.

 Kinds of Fertilizer for Orchids

 Orchids grown in bark- When an orchid is grown in bark, its soil contains a lower amount of nitrogen.
 When fertilizing we must make up for this nitrogen shortage.
 Use a water-soluble fertilizer with higher nitrogen levels such as 30-10-10 or 15-5-5.
 The higher levels of nitrogen will give the plant the level of nutrients it needs.
 Orchids grown normally- Orchids that are not grown in bark normally have a better balance of nutrients.
 A water-soluble 20-20-20 fertilizer is suitable for this kind of application.
 For boosting blooms next year, use a fertilizer with high phosphorus like 10-30-20 in the fall.